28- or 30-Day Rehab Programs

 What to Look for in a Rehab Program

 When looking for a 30-day rehab program, there are many factors to consider.
 First, ensure that the program is accredited, including certifications from any of the following:6

 - Commission on Accreditation of Rehabilitation Facilities (CARF)

 - National Committee for Quality Assurance (NCQA)

 The staff should also have experience with substance abuse treatment.
-You can ask about the staff’s accreditations, certifications, and education to ensure the facility employs capable and qualified employees.
+You can ask about the staff’s accreditations, certifications, and education to ensure that the facility employs capable and qualified employees.
 On top of program and staff qualifications, consider whether the center specializes or has extensive experience in treating addiction to the specific substance you are addicted to.
 Make sure you find one that knows how to handle your recovery situation.

-How to Find a 30-Day Inpatient Rehab Near Me?
+Find a 30-Day Inpatient Rehab Near Me

 If you have insurance, call your insurance provider to ask about your plan’s coverage and in-network facilities.
 Be sure to ask them how much they cover and what your out-of-pocket cost is anticipated to be.
 If you are in the market for low-cost insurance, you may qualify for government-sponsored plans in the healthcare marketplace.

 If you do not have insurance, there are numerous resources available to help you pick a program.
 Friends and family members who have worked through treatment may offer valuable insight, and you can check out online facility reviews to see what program graduates are saying about particular programs.
 Another great way to find a program is to ask a trusted therapist, psychiatrist, or primary healthcare provider about recommendations.